sr7d/qtcdevs/_posts/2024-08-29-how-to-create-a-product-bundle-in-salesforce-rlm.markdown

 ---
 layout: post
-title: How to create a product bundle in Salesforce RLM
+title: How to create a product bundle in Salesforce Revenue Cloud
-description: Learn the essentials of setting up a product in Salesforce RLM.
+description: Learn the essentials of setting up a product in Salesforce Revenue Cloud.
 This guide takes you step by step through creating attribute picklists, assigning them to attributes, and organizing them into categories.
 We'll also cover how to build a product catalog with the necessary categories and product classifications, setting up your product management.
 date: 2024-08-29 15:01:35 +0300
 author: admin
-image: /images/RLMProductConfig.png
+image: /images/RevenueCloudProductConfig.png
 image_caption:
-tags: [rlm,basics]
+tags: [revenue-cloud,basics]
 featured:
 video_embed:
 ---